 Your dog may not have fleas, but you can't be sure about the others at daycare.
 Here's how to help make sure your dog doesn't bring home unwanted pests:

-• Make sure your dog also receives regular heartworm and intestinal worm products to avoid getting or spreading these parasites.
+- Make sure your dog also receives regular heartworm prevention to keep them safe.

 Come Prepared